 Established by Dr. Elena Chelysheva, PhD, the mission of the Mara-Meru Cheetah Project is to promote the conservation of cheetahs through scientific research, community involvement and education.

-Over the past two decades, global cheetah numbers have declined by 30% primarily due to increased human activities which directly and indirectly negatively influence their survival.
+Over the past two decades, global cheetah numbers have declined by 30% primarily due to increased human activities which negatively influence their survival.
 The global wild cheetah population is estimated to be as low as 7,500 animals with the Kenyan population (around 1500 individuals) considered to be one of the strongholds for the species in Africa.

 The project aims to establish the major threats currently faced by cheetahs in the Masai Mara.
 These have included predator conflict, human conflict, and disease.
 The level of tourism impact on cheetah behaviour and welfare is also continuously assessed.
 By analysing these various threats the team suggests ways in which to best protect this endangered species.

 The project researchers often conduct workshops on cheetah biology and conservation at our Mara camps for the benefit of our guides and guests.
 These presentations train people in cheetah identification techniques in order to encourage them to participate in cheetah conservation.